-Email: kbinaku@luc.edu When sending emails put Chem 212-001 in the subject line.
-I try to answer emails as quickly as possible, even on weekends.
-Any emails after 8:30 pm will likely not be replied to until the following morning.
-Do respect that email replies may take longer on weekends as I am not at a
+When sending emails put Chem 212-001 in the subject line.
+Any emails sent after 8:30 pm will likely not be replied to until the following morning.
+I do check email on weekends but do respect that email replies may take longer as I am not at a computer 24/7.